Blog

 If you look closely, you'll see all three types of light in this video interview setup.

-• Set the video's tone, whether professional, casual, or dramatic.
+• Set the video's tone, which might be professional, casual, or dramatic.

-• Ensure that the props don't look flat because of poor background light.
+• Ensure that the props you're using don't look flat due to poor background lighting.

-• Make the presenter look natural, highlighting their facial expressions and body language and maintaining the viewer's focus on them.
+• Make the presenters and actors look natural while highlighting their facial expressions and body language in a way that helps to maintain the viewer's focus fixed on them.

 Why you should use soft and diffused lighting sources